7 Things to consider when meal preparing

 Make sure you have access to the right storage.
 There’s nothing worse than spending hours preparing meals to only have to throw them away.

-If you’re going to freeze meals, make sure to label them with the date you cooked it.
+If you’re going to freeze meals, make sure to label them with the date you cooked them.

 When taking food to work, make sure it is stored correctly, and we’re not just talking refrigeration.
 Always, and I repeat, always consider how you transport your meals.
 Believe me, you don’t want that soup to spill in your car, or worse, in your bag… on your laptop.